aljeric-alcoran/task-management/README.md

 ### Local Setup
 DATABASE SETUP
-1. Install MySQL.
-Ensure you have MySQL installed on your local machine.<br>
+1. Install MySQL.<br>
+   Ensure you have MySQL installed on your local machine.
 You can download it from MySQL Downloads.

-3. Create a MySQL Instance and Database
+3. Create a MySQL Instance and Database<br>
-   Start your MySQL server.
+   Start your MySQL server.<br>
    Create a new database for your project, e.g., task_management_db.

 ```